Lost Reavers

 Lost Reavers (ロストリーバース, Rosuto Rībāsu) was a free-to-play multiplayer online game developed and published by Bandai Namco for the Wii U. The game was distributed via Nintendo eShop, and took advantage of the Nintendo Network.
-A public beta test was being held in Japan from 3 September until 13 September, followed by the title's commercial release on 2 December 2015.
-The game also released internationally on 28 April 2016.
-As of 30 May 2019, the game's servers have been shut down.
+A public beta test was being held in Japan from September 3rd until September 13th, followed by the title's commercial release on December 2nd, 2015.
+The game also released internationally on April 28th, 2016.
+As of May 30th, 2019, the game's servers have been shut down.

+On September 23rd, 2016, a piece of software was downloaded onto most Wii U user's systems called "Lost Reavers NOTICE".
+Its icon was the icon for Lost Reavers, inside of a gift box.
+When the software was opened, it redirected you to the Nintendo eShop page for Lost Reavers.
+Due to the Wii U eShop's servers being shut down on March 27th, 2023, this software no longer functions properly.